Frances Loring: Biography

 In 1913, Loring and Wyle moved to Toronto, where they began being referred to as "The Girls."
+As curators observe, such an appelation is one of "pre-sexual, adolescent identity", suitable to the ultraconservative Toronto of the day.
+It had overtones of homosexuality.

 Both of them quickly became major forces in the city and across the country, getting major commissions during World War I and II.
 In Toronto they rented a studio-home that occupied the top-floor above a carpenters shop at the corner of Church and Lombard Street called Hunters Inn.
 Eight years later, in 1920, Frances (aged 33) and Florence (aged 39) bought "The Church" at 110 Glenrose Avenue in the Moore Park neighborhood.
-The Loring-Wyle Parkette, located beside "The Church," is now home to their sculpture busts of each other.
+The Loring-Wyle Parkette, located a block north of "The Church," at the northeast corner of Mount Pleasant Road and St. Clair Avenue East, is now home to their sculpture busts of each other.
 In 1928 Loring and Wyle were founding members of the Sculptors' Society of Canada with Alfred Laliberté, Elizabeth Wyn Wood, Wood's teacher and husband Emanuel Hahn and Henri Hébert.

 In addition to being their studio-home, The Church became the official head office for the Sculptors' Society of Canada and a gathering place for Toronto's artistic community.
 A. Y. Jackson called The Church "the most fascinating gathering place in the country" and it has been described as the closest Toronto came to having a Bohemian salon.
 Robertson Davies based characters on them and The Church in The Cunning Man.

-Loring was made a member of the Royal Canadian Academy of Arts and was the chief organizer of the Federation of Canadian Artists and the Canada Council of the Arts.
-Her work was often exhibited by the Women's Art Association of Canada.
+Loring was made a member of the Royal Canadian Academy of Arts and was one of the chief organizer of the Federation of Canadian Artists and the Canada Council of the Arts.
+Her work was often exhibited by many institutions such as the Royal Canadian Academy of Arts, the Ontario Society of Artists, the Sculptors Society of Canada and the Women's Art Association of Canada.
 In 1960, works by Loring along with those of Edmund Alleyn, Graham Coughtry, Jean Paul Lemieux and Albert Dumouchel represented Canada at the Venice Biennale.